 All the amounts are in Bangladesh’s currency, taka.
 There are about 84 taka to the U.S. dollar and about 95 taka to the euro.
 So someone earning 8,000 taka a month is earning about $95 or €84 a month.

-The summary data for a region or the nation are medians.
+The summary data for a region are medians.
 In the case of education and housing expenses and loans received, the medians are based on all non-zero transactions, which gives you an idea of what workers pay when they do make these types of payments.
 In these three cases, if we included zero amounts in the calculation of the median the medians would all be zero.

 We have provided a glossary of terms here.

 We have randomly reassigned the names of the workers in the profiles.